Jlevy0/CoupBot-Data-Engineering-Project/README.md

 # CoupBot Data Engineering Project
 ## Introduction
 In this repository you will find the scripts I used to create an automated pipeline for the data I generate with my [CoupBot Discord bot](https://github.com/Jlevy0/CoupBot).
 The purpose of this project was to introduce myself to some of the basics of Apache Airflow, as well as practice my Python and SQL skills.
-Data harvested from the Discord server that CoupBot administrates is written to a CSV file, which is then transferred on a nightly basis to the PSQL server using the scripts found in this repository.
+Data harvested from the Discord server that CoupBot administrates is written to a CSV file, which is then transferred on a nightly basis to the PSQL server.

 You may find it useful to look at the [data cog for CoupBot](https://github.com/Jlevy0/CoupBot/blob/main/CoupBot-main/cogs/data.py).
-This shows how exactly I extract the data from the Discord server, as well as some of the small transformations I do to the data to get it into a more appropriate format for PSQL.
+This shows how I extract the data from the Discord server, as well as some of the small transformations I do to the data to get it into a more appropriate format for PSQL.

 ## Data Architecture